MstKenway/pyCfDdns/README.md

 # pyCfDdns
-a python script to update ddns
+a python script to update ddns.
+Version: `0.0.1`

 ---
 ## Some introduction